rwblokzijl/Msc-thesis-EuroToken/thesis.md

 yet to prove itself.

-Other attempts at a more scalable ledger exist. [@IotaTangle:whitepaper] builds on the concept of the Tangle.
-Instead of a blockchain, transactions reference each other in a Directed Acyclic Graph model.
-Users are not required to maintain the entire block-DAG but are required to validate a number of existing transactions before their own transaction is validated.
+Other attempts at a more scalable ledger exist. [@IotaTangle:whitepaper] builds on the concept of the "Tangle".
+Instead of a blockchain, transactions reference each other in a Directed Acyclic Graph (DAG) model.
+Users are not required to maintain the entire DAG but are required to validate a number of existing transactions before their own transaction is validated.
 This lowers the change of a double spend significantly, but requires of their users to so quite some work in order to be able to transact.
 While public nodes are available to